 The answer is a resounding ‘yes’, and for several reasons.

 First, think of any potential employees and customers who may visit your company.
 What kind of environment are they walking into?
 Can you guarantee this environment will have the right energy every time?
 Or is it hit and miss some days?

 Many companies offer mobile work environments (or at least the option to work from home occasionally), which can be hugely beneficial for employees.
 But has your office now become a ghost town?
 The truth is, if your employees can work from anywhere, they need a reason to show up to your workspace.

 Finally, think about the impact your space has on your employees’ wellbeing.
-At an average enterprise-level company, it’s often one person who ends up making real estate decisions on behalf of thousands.
-Real estate professionals have the ability to look, listen, and observe—much like an anthropologist would—at how the spatial decisions they make affect the lives of all of their employees.
-When you see people unhappy in their space, it often means that someone didn’t listen to their employees’ needs.
+At an average enterprise-level company, it’s often one person who ends up making property decisions on behalf of thousands.
+Property professionals have the ability to look at, listen to and observe – much like an anthropologist would – how the spatial decisions they make affect the lives of all of their employees.
+When you see people who are unhappy in their space, it often means that someone didn’t listen to their employees’ needs.
 This can have repercussions for employee morale and productivity.

 At WeWork, we have the ability to explore workspace energy in ways that most architectural design firms don’t.
 And, luckily enough, we have some ideas to share.

 Creating the conditions for energy: proximity, transparency and cultural variants

 People are naturally drawn to the right balance of calm versus high energy, so it might seem like the right energy balance just ‘happens’.
 But it’s more of a science than you might think.
 In fact, our research shows that three factors create energy: proximity, transparency and cultural variants.